ssivakorn/vimconfig/README.md

 # vimconfig
-My simple vimrc configuration for vim and neovim Linux/Mac environments.
+My simple vimrc configuration for vim and neovim Linux/Mac environments :smiley:

 ## Features
 Basic vim configures, some nices plugins and colorschemes for coding including